How It Works

 Chemical Vapor Initiative

-From May 17 to September 9 of 2016, RJ Lee Group conducted multiple sampling studies at the Hanford site.
+From May 17 to September 9 of 2016, multiple sampling studies at the Hanford site.
 The studies included area sampling of the tank farm complex, the AP farm stack, and the A-103 passive breather system.
 The instrument used during these sampling events was a Proton Transfer Reaction Mass Spectrometer (PTR-MS).
 This instrument is able to continually monitor for a total of 175 chemicals, and includes 46 of the 59 Chemicals of Potential Concern (COPCs) identified within the tank farms.
 The mobile lab was also equipped with a carbon dioxide and moisture monitor, a full weather station, and additional ports for other instrumentation such as the Picarro ammonia analyzer.